Correlated frequency noise in a multimode acoustic resonator

 The characteristics of the SAW resonator are shown in Fig.~\ref{fig_SAWprofile}(b)-(c).
 The resonance linewidths are between 18 and 32 kHz.
 We extract the resonator parameters based on the expression for the reflection coefficient \cite{Probst2015}:

 where $f$ is the probe frequency and the parameter $a$ is an amplitude scaling coefficient.
 A phase shift due to cable delay is denoted by $\theta$.
 The loaded quality factor and the external quality factor are represented by $Q_L$ and $Q_C$, respectively.
 An impedance mismatch is accounted for by the parameter $\phi_0$.
 We drive the SAW resonator continuously so that the estimated number of phonons is approximately 1000.
+The probe frequencies are defined from the resonance frequencies extracted from the resonator profile in Fig.~\ref{fig_SAWprofile}(b) using Eq.~\ref{S11eqn}, such that the phase response is maximally sensitive to frequency shifts.
+For this device, the quality factors are slightly different for each frequency, as shown in Fig.~\ref{fig_SAWprofile}(d).
+We measure the SAW resonator in the overcoupled regime, where $Q_i > Q_C$.
 We measure resonance frequency fluctuations by tracking the amplitude and phase response while driving 14 modes of the SAW resonator simultaneously for $2.6\times10^4$ seconds, approximately 7 hours and 15 minutes.
-(See supplementary materials for the experimental setup.)
-The probe frequencies are defined from the resonance frequencies extracted from the resonator profile in Fig.~\ref{fig_SAWprofile}(a) using Eq.~\ref{S11eqn}.
-Additionally, we apply a control tone, which is off-resonant with every SAW mode.
+Additionally, we apply a control tone at 2.41 GHz, off-resonant with every SAW mode.
 This control tone is used as a reference for the signal fluctuations due to other sources in the environment.
-(See supplementary materials.)
+For details in experimental setup, see Supplemental Materials \cite{supplemental}.
 The long measurement duration is used in order to capture any TLS telegraphic switching.
 The rates for such events have been observed to be in the range of 75 $\mu$Hz - 2 mHz \cite{Burnett2019}.
-We calculate the resonance frequency from the measured reflection coefficient $S_{11}$ using the parameters extracted from the resonance profile in Fig.~\ref{fig_SAWprofile} and Eq.~\ref{S11eqn}.
+We calculate the frequency from the measured reflection coefficient $S_{11}$ using the parameters extracted from the resonance profile in Fig.~\ref{fig_SAWprofile}(b) and Eq.~\ref{S11eqn}.